liuruoxi1235/nlp/hw1/README.md

 1  Adj_an_P Adj_an Adj_an_r
 1  Adj_an_P Adj_an

+1  Adj_a Adv Adj

 1  Adj_an_r Adj_an
-1  Adj_an_r Adv Adj_an
+0.5  Adj_an_r Adv Adj_an

 For adding adverb before a adjective that should proceed with an, we need to be careful as adding adverb at the front will change the an at the front to an.
 To change this, we make sure that Adj_an_P either have only a single an-adjective or begin with an an-adjective and other adverb-adjective combinations (adj_an_r can have a single an-adjective or proceed by any amound of adverb).
 This is to ensure that the first adjective of a adjective sequence proceed by an is an an-adjective without adverb.
+Adverb followed by any adjectives should be considered a an a-adjective

 0.5 Det_Phrase Det Noun_P
-0.5 Det_Phrase A Adv Adj Noun_P
 0.5 Det_Phrase A A_Noun_P
 0.5 Det_Phrase An An_Noun_P
 1  Adj Adj_a